 Human trafficking probe of shelter prompted by Sen. Tom Wright ended when he backed off

 Sen. Tom Wright, who was trespassed on Sept.
-2 from the Beacon Center domestic violence shelter after he angrily confronted and placed his hand on an administrator, had previously levied explosive allegations about the facility that fell apart under scrutiny and when he opted to drop the matter.
+2 from Daytona Beach's Beacon Center domestic violence shelter after he angrily confronted and placed his hand on an administrator, had previously levied explosive allegations about the facility that fell apart under scrutiny and when he opted to drop the matter.

 Wright alleged in a complaint to regulators that human trafficking was occurring at the center, that shelter CEO Angie Pye smoked marijuana with shelter residents and arranged to provide sexual favors to taxi drivers.